piborg/diddyborg/README.md

-# diddyborg
+# DiddyBorg
-The standard DiddyBorg examples as found at www.piborg.org/diddyborg/install
+The standard DiddyBorg examples as found on our main website: [DiddyBorg - Getting Started](http://www.piborg.org/diddyborg/install).